x702-obfuscated/Python-Notes/5-Functions/Recursion.md

 <br>

-# `RunTime Error: RecursionError: maximum recursion depth exceeded`
+# `RecursionError: maximum recursion depth exceeded`
-## RecursionError: maximum recursion depth execeeded
-> * This type of error typically occurs when a recursive function is called indefinitely or simply when the number of recursive calls is too large.
+`RecursionError: maximum recursion depth execeeded` is a type of error that  typically occurs when a recursive function is called indefinitely or simply when the number of recursive calls is too large.
-> * This error is often the result of a non-existant base case or a base case that is never met.
+* This error is often the result of a non-existant base case or a base case that is never met.

 When a recursive call occurs, the state of the function is held in memory as a new call occurs.
 This means that each time a function calls itself, a new stack frame is created on the call stack to store the state of that function call.